Anteru/liara/docs/source/configuration.rst

 .. _configuration:

 Liara is driven through configuration files.
 The main file is ``config.yaml``, which can reference other configuration files.
 To get the full default configuration, use ``liara create-config``.
-Configuration options with a ``.`` can be either specified as nested dictionaries or in a flat list.
+Nested configuration options can be either provided by actually nesting them in the ``YAML`` file, or by ```.`` as the separator.
 For example, the following two configurations are equivalent:

 .. code-block:: yaml